Boston Neurological Injury Lawyer

 An injury to the brain holds the potential to change a person’s life - and everything about that person - forever.
 The devastation of a neurological injury often extends far beyond the victim, touching the lives of family, friends, and everyone who knows the victim.
 But sadly, these injuries can be difficult to diagnose, making it more complicated to determine who should be held financially responsible for them.

-With over a decade of experience working on behalf of Boston residents, DiBella Law Offices, P.C., has a track record of helping victims receive the compensation that they deserve.
+With nearly two decades of experience working on behalf of Boston residents, DiBella Law Offices, P.C., has a track record of helping victims receive the compensation that they deserve.
 Call (617) 870-0907 to schedule a free consultation today.

 A neurological injury is any damage to the central nervous system, including the blood vessels and tissue that surrounds it.
 A sudden blow to the head, and specifically, to the brain as it collides with the skull, is what causes a majority of the neurological injuries we see in Boston.
 This trauma can occur in many ways, including: